Who we are

 [Legal Aid BC] saved my life.
 [The lawyer] gave me some information, I used it, and everything worked out 100 percent.
 Within two days, I had my issues worked out — he did a really good job.”

-The Legal Services Society (LSS) is a non-profit organization created by the LSS Act in 1979 to provide legal information, advice, and representation services to people with low incomes.
-Most people call us Legal Aid BC.
-Our priority is to serve the interests of people with low incomes.
-But many of our services are available to all British Columbians.
+Legal Aid BC is a non-profit organization created by the Legal Services Society (LSS) Act in 1979 to provide legal information, advice, and representation services.
+Our priority is to serve the interests of people with low incomes, but many of our services are available to all British Columbians.
 For more about our history, here's a brief overview.

 What we do